Lo1176/2021_06_test_WP/wp-content/plugins/google-listings-and-ads/readme.txt

 Yes, you can run both at the same time, and we recommend it!
 In the US, advertisers running free listings and ads together have seen an average of over 50% increase in clicks and over 100% increase in impressions on both free listings and ads on the Shopping tab.
 Your store is automatically opted into free listings automatically and can choose to run a paid Smart Shopping campaign.

 == Changelog ==

+= 1.1.0 - 2021-06-23 =
+* Fix - Adds warning message and checkbox for reclaiming URL in Google Merchant Center account connection setup.
+* Fix - Align not synced product stats.
+* Fix - Automatically set default values for Setup MC and Edit Free Listings' Target Audience.
+* Fix - Cancel the focus from the "Remove" links after removing a program from the programs table.
+* Fix - Catch invalid product ID.
+* Fix - Cleanup target countries per product.
+* Fix - Clear product stats cache on every product sync .
+* Fix - Combine the "flat" and "manual" options of shipping rate and time in the MC setup flow to avoid possible errors caused by inconsistent shipping setup logic.
+* Fix - Correct formatting string of "day" for status box on the Product Feed page.
+* Fix - Handle null postmeta values gracefully.
+* Fix - Include the Ads account currency when checking the status.
+* Fix - Prevent conflicts when storing the channel visibility value.
+* Fix - Resolve Guzzle Conflict with other plugins.
+* Fix - Strip shortcodes used in the product description when syncing to Google.
+* Fix - The incorrect enabled state after removing a disabled program from the programs table.
+* Fix - Update deprecated `stylelint-config-wordpress` to `@wordpress/stylelint-config@19.0.4`,.
+* Fix - Use WooCommerce CRUD class methods to handle metadata.
+* Fix - Use batch productstatuses.
+* Fix - Use get_home_url for retrieving the site URL.
+* Fix - Use product's short description if no description is set.
+* Tweak - Optimize product queries.
+* Tweak - Reduce the default productstatus batch size.
+* Tweak - Set batch size to 100 for the "update all products" job.
+* Tweak - Show "Unavailable" and more descriptive tooltip when Google reports API fails.
+* Tweak - Standardize action and filter hook prefix.
+* Tweak - Use target countries as shipping destinations.
+* Tweak - WC 5.4 compatibility.
+* Update - Increase required minimum WordPress and WooCommerce versions.

 = 1.0.0 - 2021-06-08 =
 * Fix - Add Tracks events for site claim and URL switching.